Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 ITAR Compliance: What Every CIO and CSO Needs to Know

-When we think about data protection and security, it seems evident that it would apply to every industry and business type.
+When we think about data protection and security, it seems obvious that it would apply to every industry and business type.
 But when it comes to industries like defense and space systems, there’s an assumption that security is more built-in due to the underlying infrastructure being so critical in these sectors.

 While that assumption is valid, these industries still require stringent standards for controlling defense and space-related articles and services in the United States.